Table of Contents

 **click to enlarge**

 - Service level: This particular metric calculates your capacity to complete the standards confirmed in the service level agreement (SLA) you provide to your customers.
 This KPI is important as it showcases your commitment to delivering on your promises and will help you identify ways in which you can improve your overall standards.

 - Customer support vs revenue: A priceless support metric, this KPI helps you to calculate how much the support costs are in relation to the total revenue.
 If you can provide incredibly high standards of service for decreased costs, commercial growth and increased revenue are inevitable.
 This KPI will help you gain the insights you need to achieve this goal.

 - Customer satisfaction: A satisfied customer lies at the beating heart of every successful organization.
-By getting a tangible gauge of what your customers currently think of you and your service, you’ll be able to make improvements in areas that matter most.
+By getting a tangible gauge of what your customers currently think of you, you’ll be able to make improvements in areas that matter most.

 4. Customer Retention Dashboard